chenglou/react-motion/README.md

 `endValue`: now constrained to an object of the shape `{key => yourStuff}` (the data is constrained to this shape, but that doesn't mean the way you use your interpolated value has to be).
 When your the `endValue` provide differs from the current interpolated value by an added/removed key:

-`willEnter`: a callback that's called **once** and is passed `(keyThatEnters, endValueYouJustSpecified, currentInterpolatedValue, currentSpeed)`.
+`willEnter`: a callback that's called **once** and is passed `(keyThatEnters, correspondingValue, endValueYouJustSpecified, currentInterpolatedValue, currentSpeed)`.
 Return an object/array configuration that'll serve as the starting value of that new key.
 That configuration will be merged into `endValue`.
 The default value of `willEnter` is `(key, endValue) => endValue[key]`.
 It returns the same configuration as the one you just specified in `endValue`.
 In other words, the start and end are the same: no animation.

-`willLeave`: a callback that's called **many** times and is passed `(keyThatLeaves, endValueYouJustSpecified, currentInterpolatedValue, currentSpeed)`.
+`willLeave`: a callback that's called **many** times and is passed `(keyThatLeaves, correspondingValue, endValueYouJustSpecified, currentInterpolatedValue, currentSpeed)`.
 Return an object/array configuration (which will serve as the new `endValue[keyThatLeaves]` and merged into `endValue`) to indicate you still want to keep the item around.
 Otherwise, return `null`.

 #### Sample Usage
 _(See the demo files for fuller ones.)_